Raa0404/OTSApp24/README.md

 # OTS Settlement App

-This is a production-ready version including React scripts.
+This is the production-ready version of the OTS App.